-Conversely, localization gives you a way to appeal better to your specific target market.
-Target markets like direct communication and people are more likely to engage something specifically directed at them.
+Conversely, localization allows you to appeal better to your specific target market.
+Target markets like direct communication, and people are more likely to engage in something specifically directed at them.

 Localization, however, limits your value to any other market than the locale.
 For local businesses, this is not a problem.
-International business may need to be a little more wary.
+International business may need to be a little warier.
 This will hamper your ability to show your product’s wider marketability.